How to Forgive Someone Who Hurt You in a Relationship: 15 Ways

 7. Practice self-care

-If you are trying to understand how to forgive someone who keeps hurting you, take some time for yourself, as this can be mentally taxing.
+If you are trying to understand how to forgive someone who hurt you in a relationship, take some time for yourself, as this can be mentally taxing.

 8. Give yourself time